tomsoutherland/vmwf/README.md

 virtual hosts on a Mac system.
 Although not tested, it could be modified to work with other VMware virtualization platforms.
 You will also need to install 'socat' as this handles the I/O to the console device (pipe).
+When a VM is booted, /vmwf/ will injet a serial port into the VMs configuration file and create a named pipe for console communications.
+The VM will need to be configured to use a serial port console for this to work.

     usage: